Discover the electric cars available from Beev

 The 30 electric vehicles subject to this additional tax

-Currently, of the 110 electric cars available for purchase in France in 2024, some 30 are subject to increased customs duties by the European Union.
-However, the exact impact on dealership sales prices remains uncertain.
+At present, of the 110 electric cars available for purchase in France in 2024, around thirty are subject to increased customs duties by the European Union.
+However, the exact impact on dealership prices remains uncertain.

 Electric vehicles assembled in China subject to customs duty

-In fact, there are international brand vehicles manufactured in China that are also targeted, including :
+In fact, vehicles of international brands manufactured in China are also targeted, including :

 - the BMW iX3,